tatjama/uteam-api/README.md

     1. username -  Must start with a letter, only excepts letters,  numbers and #%-_*
     2. email - example@example.com
     3. password - min 6 characters
+    4. name - only letters and numbers
+    5. profilePhoto - only url
 ## Build with
     1. Node.js
     2. Express, body-parser, cors